-Experts say Halifax isn’t a boomtown waiting to happen – it’s already blossoming
+Experts say Halifax isn’t a boomtown waiting to happen – but it’s already blossoming

 It’s time to officially upgrade the collective economic mindset of Halifax from “not holding our breath” to “surprisingly optimistic”.